wjiayis/NUS-BT1101-SampleCode/[SC]-Prescriptive-Analytics/[M]-Linear-Optimisation.md

     1.1, 1.2,
     1, 0,
-    0, 1), # R assumes non-negativity, so the non-negativity constraint does not need to be specified ncol = 2, # number of decision variables byrow = TRUE))
+    0, 1), # R assumes non-negativity, so the non-negativity constraint does not need to be specified ncol = 2, # Number of decision variables byrow = TRUE))

 const.dir <- c("<=","<=",">=",">=")